floodlight-sports/floodlight/docs/source/compendium/5_identifier.rst

     team identifier - Unique number or string for team identification.

 mID
-    match identifier - Unique number of string for team identification.
+    match identifier - Unique number or string for team identification.

 cID
     competition identifier - Unique number or string for competition (e.g. league or cup) identification.